What is the experience of the Instructor(s) delivering my course?

 - Experienced Instructors

-- “The tutor went out of her way to accommodate the varying learning needs of the delegates and was extremely helpful in teaching exam technique which can make all the difference.”By Gwyneth Milton (Rating: 4.8 out of 5, 20/03/2012) from Cardiff
+- “The tutor went out of her way to accommodate the varying learning needs of the delegates and was extremely helpful in teaching exam technique which can make all the difference.”By Gwyneth Milton (IT Auditor) from Cardiff

-- “Very satisfied with the way the trainer delivered the training, focusing on the important key points.”By Lucca Perez (Rating: 4.7 out of 5, 14/03/2012) from Birmingham
+- “Very satisfied with the way the trainer delivered the training, focusing on the important key points.”By Lucca Perez (IT Auditor) from Birmingham

 We do not currently have a video for this topic